amanotk/pic-nix-foot/Readme.md

 # Compiling and Executing the Code
 The procedure is very similar to the description available [here](https://github.com/amanotk/pic-nix).
+Note that the [pic-nix](https://github.com/amanotk/pic-nix) repository will automatically be cloned in the build directory with the following procedure.

 ## Clone
-Not only this repository, you also need to clone [pic-nix](https://github.com/amanotk/pic-nix).
-For instance, clone the two repositories on the same directory as follows:
+Clone the repository via:
 ```
-$ git clone git@github.com:amanotk/pic-nix.git
-$ cd pic-nix
-$ git submodule update --init
-$ cd ..
 $ git clone git@github.com:amanotk/pic-nix-foot.git
 ```

 ## Compile
-Compile the code to obtain an executable `main.out` in the working directory as follows:
+Compile the code to obtain an executable `main.out` as follows:
 ```
-$ export PICNIX_DIR=/some/where/pic-nix
 $ cd pic-nix-foot
-$ mkdir build
-$ cd build
-$ cmake .. \
+$ cmake -S . -B build \
-	-DPICNIX_DIR=${PICNIX_DIR} \
 	-DCMAKE_CXX_COMPILER=mpicxx \
 	-DCMAKE_CXX_FLAGS="-O3 -fopenmp"
-$ make
+$ cmake --build build
 ```
-The environment variable `PICNIX_DIR` should be set to the path to [pic-nix](https://github.com/amanotk/pic-nix) directory.
+The executable file will be found in the `build` directory.

 ## Run